|

 COLLINGS IN ART REVIEW ON STUCKISTS Dec 04

-in the current game of art stances, then Matthew Collings is the
+the current game of art stances, then Matthew Collings is the man:

-come up with pseudo-popular forms for formerly (that is, in the
+with pseudo-popular forms for formerly (that is, in the 1970s) genuinely

 Well, thank God for that.